samuelzxu/oaiarch/README.md

-# From Logs to Lost Canals: Ancient Water Management in Jamari National Forest
+# From Logs to Pyramids and Lost Canals: Ancient Water Management in Jamari National Forest

 Samuel Xu

 Although Lidar surveys of selective logging in Jamari National Forest have been promising [1], its archaeological potential remains largely unexplored [2].
 Here, we leverage recent AI‐driven advances to perform a comprehensive analysis of remote sensing data over 115 000 ha of Amazonian terrain, spotlighting Jamari as a prime candidate for uncovering archaeological features.
-Within a focused 3.7 x 3.7 km plot, feature extraction revealed canal‐like channels of varying widths and circular farm ponds - anomalies strikingly similar to known pre-Columbian hydrological works elsewhere in the basin [3].
-These discoveries suggest a far greater scope and sophistication of Amazonian water management than previously recognized.
+Within a focused 3.7 x 3.7 km plot, image processing revealed canal‐like channels of varying widths, circular farm ponds, and most surprisingly, a conical pyramid-shaped mound - descriptions that parallel well-studied pre-Columbian agrarian settlements elsewhere in the basin ([3],[6]).
+These discoveries suggest a greater scope of Amazonian settlement and water management than previously recognized, opening the door for opportunities for archaeological discoveries.

-I'll take you through the steps of these findings.
+The outline for this is as follows:
+1. Data Gathering - explaining the sources of data I chose to analyze
+2. Data Processing - diving into the mess of cleaning up noisy remote sensing data
+3. o4-mini to the rescue! - filtering for regions of highest potential
+4. Site of Interest - Within that region, there's a particularly interesting site
+5. Discussion and next steps - Tying it all together

 ## 1. Data Gathering

 The plan was to acquire as much high-quality, open source data as possible to analyze.
 The final format needed to be PNGs, so that we could pass them through to o4-mini.